06, 06, 2012

 As human beings it’s only normally to have insecurities, since being exposed everyday to images of perfectly air-brushed models and celebrities can be discouraging.
 I want to tell my thoughts and experiences since I have always been called “chubby” or “fat” growing up.
 I always had my cheeks pinched until they turned red, and teased for being a bit heavier than most kids.
 My mom always cooked for me, so I ate the same way my family did, and I did almost the same activities as them, yet they were all much slimmer than I was.

 It wasn’t until high school when I started to lose some weight.
-I joined the cheerleading team, but I honestly slacked off when it came to our workout routines at practice.
+I joined the school cheerleading team (but I honestly slacked off when it came to our workout routines at practice).
 In my late freshman year to my sophomore year, I was a size 6 which is the smallest I’ve ever been.
 But it wasn’t just joining a sports team that made me lose weight.
 As a teenager, I usually skipped breakfast because eating in the morning made me feel sick for some reason.
 And at lunch time, sometimes I didn’t even eat lunch and just waited until I got home from school to eat.
 I really didn’t do it on purpose though.
 I spent most of my lunch breaks circling around the entire school with my friends, chatting, and sipping on only a juice box.
 I was getting exercise without realizing it, but at the same time I wasn’t healthy since I wasn’t eating.